 Not far from there, walking on the east side of the park, there is the zoo, I am not fan of having animals locked up, so I just keep walking.
 Near the seventy fourth street there is another small lake where little boats sail by remote control, it’s very popular in the big screen, I am sure you’ll have seen it in many movies.

-North of this lake there is a statue of Alice in Wonderland, in fact there are a few statues in the park, the Witch is also one, but my favourite is the one of the dog called Balto who has a very moving story, he took this serum to fight an outbreak of diphtheria to a very far place in Alaska during a storm, a true hero.
+North of this lake there is a statue of Alice in Wonderland, in fact there are a few statues in the park, like the Witch or Hans Christian Andersen, but my favourite is the one of the dog called Balto who has a very moving story, he took this serum to fight an outbreak of diphtheria to a very far place in Alaska during a storm, a true hero.
 It’s a shame they didn’t treat them accordingly.
 Its statue reads resistance-fidelity-intelligence.

 The park has a very beautiful walk, it is one of my favourite places where I go with my book to sit on a bench to read under the amazing elm trees.
-The statue of the poet Robert Burns or Sir Walter Scott keep company to us readers, hence it is called “The Literary Walk” located at the southern end of the Mall.
+The statues of poets & writers like Robert Burns, Sir Walter Scott or William Shakespeare keep company to us readers, hence it is called “The Literary Walk” located at the southern end of the Mall.

 It exists a terrace called Bethesda, in which heart lives a fountain with an “Angel of the Waters” that has been the protagonist in numerous movies & it’s also an ideal place to celebrate weddings.